DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ## <a name="ImplementationFaceRecord"></a> Implementation Face Record feature
 ### <a name="XFaceMatchActivity"></a> Implementation of Custom Face Record Activity
-Before proceed calling the `deployFaceRecord` function, the app must have an Extended `XFaceRecordActivity` or `XFaceRecordViewController` class, in which the extended class will be used to process Face Recording.
+Before proceeding to call the `deployFaceRecord` function, the app must have an Extended `XFaceRecordActivity` or `XFaceRecordViewController` class, in which the extended class will be used to process Face Recording.
 For Cordova implementation, these classes have been implemented in the plugin.
 Refer to **FaceRecordActivity.java (activity_face_record.xml for UI)** for Java or **FaceRecordViewController.h and FaceRecordViewController.m (Xenchain.storyboard for UI)** for iOS.
 The default UI has been implemented for both platform.
 Any changes on the UI can be done through these files.

 ### <a name="StartFaceLiveness"></a> Start Face Liveness feature
-Kindly note that ID Scan Feature must be implemented first and executed before proceed to Face Record Feature.
+Kindly note that ID Scan Feature must be implemented and executed first before proceeding to Face Record Feature.
 ```javascript
 cordova.plugins.XenchainSDK.deployFaceRecord(String onBoardingID, successCallback, errorCallback);
 ```